-7.1.
+- 7.1.
 Application forms are available on the Stroke Foundation website from the opening of the round.
 The application form should contain all information necessary for assessment (i.e., no additional documentation).
-All details included must be current at the time of application.
+All details included must be current at the time of application. - 7.2.
 All applicants are required to use the application template and adhere to requirements as stated in the application form and outlined in the table below.
+It is acceptable to include a table, or figure or diagram within the allowed space for responses.
 Any applications not adhering to the template will be deemed ineligible.